Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds

 \subsection{Bayesian estimation of measurement error models}

-The three models described in the previous sections were estimated using the Integrated Nested Laplace Approximation (INLA), a popular alternative to classical MCMC sampling for a particular class of models, named Latent Gaussian Models (LGM) \citep{Rue2009}.
-INLA provides an attractive framework to model spatial dependence in lattice data via random effects that can be conveniently expressed as multivariate Gaussian distributions, typically with a sparse precision matrix \citep{rue2005gaussian, Rue2009, bakka2018spatial}.
+The three models described in the previous sections were estimated using the Integrated Nested Laplace Approximation (INLA), a popular alternative to classical MCMC sampling for a particular class of models, named Latent Gaussian Models (LGM) \parencite{Rue2009}.
+INLA provides an attractive framework to model spatial dependence in lattice data via random effects that can be conveniently expressed as multivariate Gaussian distributions, typically with a sparse precision matrix \parencite{rue2005gaussian, Rue2009, bakka2018spatial}.
 The ICAR prior represents a classical example.
-Moreover, \cite{muff2015bayesian} recently showed that the INLA approach can be adjusted to accommodate ME terms through a \textit{``reformulation with augmented pseudo-observations and a suitable extension of the latent field"}.
+Moreover, \textcite{muff2015bayesian} recently showed that the INLA approach can be adjusted to accommodate ME terms through a \textit{``reformulation with augmented pseudo-observations and a suitable extension of the latent field"}.
 Hence, following their recommendations, we modified the last two models presented above slightly readjusting the second level of the hierarchical structure.